The 14 Best Amazon PPC Software Options for Brands in 2026

 Website: https://www.bidx.io/en/pricing

-10. Sellozo
+12. Sellozo

 Sellozo stands out in the crowded Amazon PPC software space by offering a predictable flat-fee pricing model combined with a highly visual approach to campaign management.
 It's designed for advertisers who want powerful automation without the complexity of percentage-of-ad-spend fees, which can escalate unpredictably as a brand scales.
 The platform’s core features include AI-powered bid automation and keyword harvesting, but its main differentiator is the Campaign Studio, an intuitive drag-and-drop interface that allows users to map out their entire PPC strategy visually.
+Sellozo is a strong choice for brands that prioritize budget predictability and an intuitive user experience.

 Key Details & Performance Impact